 - Online bike and electronics registration increases the chance that they will be recovered if stolen.

 - Emergency messages are sent to your cell phone and/or email address using UCM Alert, UC Merced’s emergency notification system.

 Activities: There’s something for everyone, and something is always happening: Movie nights, luau beach parties, spirit days, cultural events, dance crew battles, guest speakers and more.
 You’ll see excited faces from all over campus at our most popular annual events – the harvest carnival and concert Treats ‘N Beats, CABsterical Comedy Jam, Winterball, Soul’d Out Poetry Jam, Bobcats Got Talent, and the biggest draw of the year, the Cowchella music festival.

-Clubs and Organizations: Clubs & Organizations: The Anime Club, Black Student Union, Bobcat Theater, Pilipino American Alliance, Pre-Pharmacy Club and The Prodigy News are only a few of the more than 200 clubs and organizations UC Merced students have formed.
-If you can’t find a good fit, you can tap into the school’s pioneering spirit and start your own!
+Clubs and Organizations: The Anime Club, Black Student Union, Bobcat Theater, Pilipino American Alliance, Pre-Pharmacy Club and The Prodigy News are only a few of the more than 200 clubs and organizations UC Merced students have formed.

-Greek Life: UC Merced’s fraternity and sorority community has 20 recognized chapters on campus.
+Greek Life: UC Merced’s fraternity and sorority community has many recognized chapters on campus.
 Collectively, Greek Life provides a wide range of academic, social and community service activities.

 Whether you’re an athlete or fan of college athletics, you can get involved by showing up and teaming with Rufus to cheer on the blue and gold!

 - Affiliation: National Association of Intercollegiate Athletics (NAIA)